SOP for Quarantine Procedures for Raw Materials Requiring Special Handling – V 2.0

 4. Accountability

 The Warehouse Manager is responsible for ensuring safe handling and storage of special-handling materials.
-The QC Manager ensures proper sampling and testing, while the QA Manager oversees adherence
+The QC Manager ensures proper sampling and testing, while the QA Manager oversees adherence to regulatory requirements and approves deviations.

 5. Procedure